shanemcw/homebridge-amazondash-MAC/README.md

 By December 31, 2019, Amazon removed the capability to set up a Dash button for connection to a network.
 Also at that time, all Dash buttons that were connected to a network received an over-the-air update that disabled the button—a process Amazon refers to as "deregistration."

 This plugin:
-* uses `airodump-ng`'s ability to report on visible MAC addresses
+* uses `tcpdump`'s ability to report on visible MAC addresses
 * converts the Dash button's *attempt* to connect to a network on button press as a Homekit button single-press
 * does not require [modifying](https://blog.christophermullins.com/2019/12/20/rescue-your-amazon-dash-buttons/) the Dash button